 (You won’t see tomatoes at the store that look exactly like this promotional can, but you should look for “San Marzano DOP” on the label.)

-So let’s take a look at how these beauties get from the field to your dinner table.
+Next, let’s take a look at how these beauties get from the field to your dinner table.

 The first step in tomato processing begins with sorting and washing.
 As you can see above, the tomatoes arrive straight from the farm, often covered in dirt.
 The ideal fruit – the one that gets chosen for processing – is one that is perfectly ripe and whole.
-(Note that some of these photos are from the nearby Ciao Pomodori factory, where our pool photographer was taking pictures.)
+(Note that some of these photos are from the nearby Ciao Pomodori factory, where our pool photographer took pictures.)